 ti "[means] anything" - anything [is].
 Predicate nominative of the verb to-be.
 Possibly it is the "boast" that is nothing.
 Paul goes on to stress that neither circumcision nor uncircumcision is of any value when it comes to our relationship with God.
 "Circumcision is nothing (to boast about), nor is uncircumcision", Bligh.

 alla "what counts is" - but.
-Adversative; "but rather, what we have to boast about is a new creation."
+Strong adversative standing in a counterpoint construction, "not ...., but ....."; "but rather, what we have to boast about is a new creation."

-kainh ktisiV "[what counts is] a new creation" - [but] a new creation / creature.
-Chilton suggests "a new humanity", "God has set aside the polarity of Jew and Gentile in favor of an altogether new humanity."
-Best either, "new creation", or "new creature."
+kainh ktisiV "[what counts is] a new creation" - a new creation / creature.
+Chilton, A Call to Freedom before God - Galatians 6:15, suggests "a new humanity", "God has set aside the polarity of Jew and Gentile in favor of an altogether new humanity."
+Probably best treated as either, "new creation", or "new creature."
 If new creature, it may refer to "both God's act of new-creating us and our condition of being new-created", Bligh (one would think either the divine act, or the product, here probably the product).
-So, Bligh suggests that "new creature" = "in newness of the Spirit", cf. Rom.7:6.
+So, Bligh suggests that "new creature" = "in newness of the Spirit", cf., Rom.7:6.
 Lightfoot opts for "new creature", so also: "new man", Neil; "the inward work of the Spirit to regenerate and sanctify us", Stott; "the regenerating work of God in the individual soul", Cole; "men and women made new by the transforming power of the Spirit", Hunter; "the new life in the Holy Spirit", Ridderbos.
 Possibly elliptical, "what matters is being a new creature" Certainly these interpretations fit the use of the phrase in 2Cor.5:7.
-The other possibility, "new creation", certainly has a far better Old Testament precedence and is the translation chosen by Betz, Bruce, Longenecker; "the reality of God's kingdom which is ushered in by God's saving act in the cross of Christ", Fung; "the totality of the renewal effected by Christ", Guthrie; "a new order of existence", Tannehill.
+The other possibility, "new creation", certainly has a far better Old Testament precedence and is the translation chosen by Betz, Bruce, Longenecker; "the reality of God's kingdom which is ushered in by God's saving act in the cross of Christ", Fung; "the totality of the renewal effected by Christ", Guthrie; "a new order of existence", Tannehill, Dying and Rising with Christ.
 Barrett supports this view by arguing that v15 is dealing with "an objective, metaphysical view" of salvation, having moved from a "subjective, existential view of salvation" in v14.
 So, possibly referring to a new order of things, the realization, in Christ, of the promises made to Abraham of an eternal kingdom, the kingdom of God.
-The sample sermon opts for "new creation", although its focus is the new creature in Christ.
 "What matters is the reality of (pos. our membership in) God's Kingdom (which reality is ours 'in Christ')", Fung.

 ii] Final blessings and warning, v16-18.
 The NIV translation is followed, but it is possible that Paul intends the verse to read "Peace to all who follow this rule and mercy even to the Israel of God."

-eirhnh .... kai eleoV "peace and mercy" - peace [upon them] and mercy [even upon the Israel of God].
+eirhnh .... kai eleoV "peace and mercy" - [and as many as will keep in line with this rule] peace [upon them] and mercy [even upon the israel of god].
 Interestingly, Paul usually has "mercy and peace", given that peace is the consequence of mercy.
 Presumably this blessing is upon all believers (those who follow the rule), and that includes "the Israel of God", but note above.

 epi + acc. "to" - upon.
 Spacial, although the accusative can express motion, as of the blessing of peace coming down from heaven upon...